(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 It’s important to understand what your state requires regarding creating a legal will.
 If you don’t follow the requirements, your will may be invalid.

-What Could Go Wrong if You Don’t Create a Will?
+What Could Go Wrong if You Don’t Have a Will?

 Here are a few examples of what could happen to your assets if you die without a will (depending on the state you live in):

 - For those who are single and don’t have kids, your parents could inherit your estate.
 Your siblings (and possibly their children) may also be included in the division of assets.
 If you have kids, your estate would generally go to them.